kozubikmichal/vscode-ui5-explorer/README.md

 ## FAQ

-Feel free to open a new issue here on github if you find something not working or if you have some feature request.
+Feel free to open a new issue github if you find something not working or if you have some feature request.

 **Enjoy!**